 Subject Credit for Graduation

 English 4 (English I, English II, English III, English IV)

 Social Studies 3 (World History, U.S. History, Government/Economics)

 Mathematics 4 (Algebra I, Geometry, Algebra II)

 Science 3 (Physical Science, Biology, Chemistry, Forensics)

 Health 0.5

 Physical Education 0.5

-Financial Literacy Embedded in Social Studies III and AP Government curriculum if taken at Vermilion High School
+Financial Literacy 0.5 (required for Class of 2026 & beyond)

 Fine Arts 1

 Electives 6

 Total Credits 22

-\Students who complete two (2) seasons of district-sponsored and approved interscholastic athletics, marching band (including majorettes and flag line) or cheerleading in grades 9-12 have the option of waiving the physical education requirement for graduation.
+^{}Students who complete two (2) seasons of district-sponsored and approved interscholastic athletics, marching band (including majorettes and flag line) or cheerleading in grades 9-12 have the option of waiving the physical education requirement for graduation.
 Physical Education waiver forms are available in the School Counseling Office.
 Physical Education waiver forms are due two (2) weeks after the completion of the season and should be submitted to the Athletic Director.

 If a student has not completed the 1⁄2 credit Physical Education requirement or has not turned in the waiver forms by his/her senior year, he/she will be scheduled into Physical Education classes.
 Students will not receive credit for these activities or the PE classes that are waived.